Apply

 Faculty mentor:

-Project: Adiabatic capacitive logic and clocking systems for ultra-low power electronics
+Project: Adiabatic reversible logic and clocking systems for ultra-low power electronics

 Faculty mentors: